permafrost-dev/vue-ray/README.md

 ## Tracking component data

-Changes to any of a component's data variables can be tracked and displayed in real time using the `track(name)` method.
+Changes to any component's data variables can be tracked and displayed in real-time using the `track(name)` method.

 ```vue
 <script>